Skip to content

 PM: Action against climate-damaging Energy Charter Treaty

-"The ECT secretariat's approach, which wants to continue to make ECT accession palatable for countries in the Global South, has fallen completely out of time.
-The Treaty is not a framework to address issues of sustainable, self-determined energy supply.
-Rather, the ECT knowingly exposes the candidate countries to the risk of costly investor lawsuits," says Hanni Gramann of Attac.
+"Totally out of time is the approach of the ECT Secretariat, which wants to continue to make ECT accession palatable for countries in the Global South.
+The Treaty is not a framework for addressing issues of sustainable, self-determined energy supply.
+Rather, the ECT knowingly exposes the candidate countries to the risk of costly investor lawsuits”, says Hanni Gramann of Attac.

 background